-One of the most common decision-making biases is that we absolutely have to act, even when we aren’t sure what to do.
+It is a common decision-making bias when we absolutely have to act, even when we aren’t sure what to do.
 This can lead us to make silly mistakes from making bad decisions, just because we felt that something had to be done.
 Sometimes, it can actually be beneficial to let a situation play itself out and go from there, rather than intervening at a bad time.

 - ‘We have to do something’